DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/aliyun-terway/usage.md

+---
+MTPE: WANG0608GitHub
+date: 2024-07-08
+---

 # Usage

-This page demonstrate how to install a Kubernetes Cluster with `kubeadm` on Alibaba Cloud and also have Terway as the cluster's CNI plugin.
+This page demonstrate how to install a Kubernetes cluster with `kubeadm` on Alibaba Cloud and also have Terway as the cluster's CNI plugin.

 ## Create ECS Instances

-For detailed instructions, please refer to the Alibaba Cloud documentation.
-However, keep in mind the following points:
+For detailed instructions, please refer to the Alibaba Cloud documentation, and keep in mind the following points:

 - Choose a region closer to your location to reduce network latency and improve access speed.
 - If no VPC exists, create a VPC and select an available zone.
 This VPC will be used for node and Pod communication.